Operadic Fibrations and Unary Operadic 2-categories: Unary operadic categories and their operads

 The adjunction follows from an adjunction

 which might be of an independent interest.

-\section{Unary Operadic Categories and Their Operads}
+\section{Unary operadic categories and their operads}

-\lettrine{T}{his} introductory section recalls the definition of a (unital) unary operadic category~$\bO$, the definition of a (unital) $\bO$-operad, operadic Grothendieck construction for set-values operads, and discrete operadic fibrations.
+This section recalls the definition of a (unital) unary operadic category~$\bO$, the definition of a (unital) $\bO$-operad, operadic Grothendieck construction for set-values operads, and discrete operadic fibrations.
 The material is mostly taken from \cite{Batanin_Markl:blob}.
 We also recall the result of \cite{GKW}, which characterises unary operadic categories using simplicial sets and décalage construction, and we include some examples.

 Let us denote by $\uu_x$ the identity morphism on an object~$x$.
 For a category $\C$ and its object $x$, let $\C/x$ denote the slice category over $x$.
 Observe that any functor $F\colon \C \to \D$ induces a functor on slices $F/x\colon \C/x \to \D/F(x)$.
 We denote by $\Set$ the category of sets and $\Cat$ stands for the category of (small) categories.